Bobronium/copium/README.md

 - unless `memo` argument supplied as `dict` when calling `copium.deepcopy()`, special lightweight memo storage will be used to reduce memoization overhead.
 It implements `MutableMapping` methods, so any custom `__deepcopy__` methods should work as expected
-- `copium.deepcopy()` will raise `TypeError` if `type(memo) is not dict` — if you're unsure what it means, don't worry — you don't need to supply memo to deepcopy in the first place.
 - `copium` uses unstable CPython API.
 This means that it might break on new major Python release

 ## Benchmarks